raulvillares/3sacrowd/README.md

 ![Sample board](https://raw.githubusercontent.com/raulvillares/3sacrowd/master/img/landing_page/demo.png)

 The game is entirely developed with [Vanilla JS](http://vanilla-js.com/).
 [RequireJs](http://requirejs.org/) is used for modularization.
 The purpose of this project is to **learn** so **anybody is welcome**.
-Are you looking for some easy javascript project to make your first [contribution](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/) at Github? **This may be the one!**
+Are you looking for an easy javascript project to make your first [contribution](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/) on Github? **This may be the one!**

 [Original idea](http://www2.stetson.edu/~efriedma/puzzle/tic/) by Erich Friedman.
 Each puzzle has a unique solution.
 All puzzles © Erich Friedman, 2010.